Call our licensed insurance agents (TTY 711)

 • The Medicare Open Enrollment Period, also referred to as the Annual Enrollment Period, runs from October 15 to December 7 each year.

-• If you plan to enroll when you turn 65, you’ll need to do so during your Initial Enrollment Period (IEP)The Initial Enrollment Period (IEP) is the seven-month period around your 65th birthday when most people are eligible for the first time to enroll in Medicare. .
-This is a seven-month Medicare enrollment period that includes the month you turn 65, plus three months before and after.
+• When you turn 65, you can enroll during your seven-month Initial Enrollment Period (IEP)The Initial Enrollment Period (IEP) is the seven-month period around your 65th birthday when most people are eligible for the first time to enroll in Medicare. , which includes the month you turn 65, plus three months before and after.

 • If you miss your IEP and don’t qualify for delayed enrollment, you’ll probably have to pay monthly enrollment penalties for parts of your Medicare.